 - Backup reports

 - Restoration and migration

 There is a free version that lets you use some of these features.
-However, considering the importance of backups, we recommend upgrading to the premium plan for $70.
+However, considering the importance of backups, we recommend upgrading to the personal plan, which starts at $70 and then drops to $42/year.
 After all, you can’t put a price on peace of mind.